 Moving house – it’s one of those things that seems like an okay idea in the abstract, but it really starts to lose its appeal the closer you get to moving day.

 But if there’s anything that’s going to keep you motivated, it’s knowing you’re prepared.
 Or maybe it’s the pizza you’ve already ordered for 7:30pm on move day – either way, a moving checklist

 can’t hurt, so here’s our list of tips for movers.

-a Momentum customer, you can do all this through MyAccount, or by giving us a call on the number at the bottom of the page.
+a Momentum customer, you can do all this through MyAccount.

-If you’re thinking about switching to Momentum at your new place, you can see our plans and prices here.
+If you’re thinking about switching to Momentum at your new home, check out our plans and prices.

 Call your provider and let them know you’re moving and find out what you need to do so things run smoothly.

-Let your current service know you’re leaving, and set up your account at the new place.
+Let your current water utility company know you’re leaving, and set up your account at the new address.